nebrius/raspi-io/README.md

 Detailed instructions for getting a Raspberry Pi ready for NodeBots, including how to install Node.js, can be found in the [wiki](https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots)

+#### Warning: this module must be installed as a normal user, but run as the root user

 ## Installation

 Install with NPM: